 Is your website already available in foreign languages but you struggle to find the time or motivation to actually start writing articles in those languages?

 If you’re a frequent blogger, then your English articles are most likely very popular.
-Naturally, you want your foreign language articles to be popular as well!
+Naturally, you want your foreign language blog posts to be popular as well!
 At the same time, are you a little worried that your foreign language writing may not be perfect?

-Writing a blog in a foreign language does not need to be your worst nightmare.
+Writing a foreign language blog post does not need to be your worst nightmare.
 You don’t need to hold a university degree to start writing.
 A sound knowledge of a foreign language is usually sufficient.
 Sometimes, you can even do without it!
 The secret is to know a few tricks about how to do it right.

 Once you do, you’ll finally get a sense of pride when hundreds of readers suddenly visit your website – not only from English speaking countries, but also from non-English speaking European countries, or from other countries around the world!

 It’s also very fulfilling when your readers start writing comments in a foreign language, enquiring about your services, and buying your online products in another language.
 Ultimately, this is what you’re aiming for!
 Knowing you’ve done a good job is always a great feeling.
 This is what a global business is all about!
 And I assume this is the reason you’re reading this post right now?

 Let’s take a look at the options you have to create foreign language articles quickly and easily.
 Also, feel free to check out this interview with our Managing Director on how you can start building your global online business.
 Find out how you can adapt your website in any foreign language and start selling internationally!

 To view English subtitles, click on the CC button at the bottom right of the video.